gtamborero/time-flow/README.md

 Use 100% Time-Flow or combine it with other currencies.
 The decision is yours and the person you trade with

+## Web App Use

+You can register on https://time-flow.app/ as a user and send Time to anybody who has an email and is registered on the platform

 ## Specification

 Time-Flow is a web Application made with Laravel + VueJS